Cancer Research UK logo.

 • radiotherapy to the throat and neck

-You might need radiotherapy or chemoradiotherapy after surgery if your doctor thinks there is a high risk that your cancer will come back.
-Chemoradiotherapy means you have chemotherapy and radiotherapy together.
+If your doctor thinks there is a high risk that your cancer will come back after surgery, you might need:

 Locally advanced and advanced tonsil cancer

-This means the tonsil cancer has grown outside the tonsils to nearby tissue (locally advanced).
-Or it has spread to other parts of the body (advanced).
+Locally advanced tonsil cancer means the cancer has grown outside the tonsils to nearby tissue or lymph nodes.
+Advanced tonsil cancer means it has spread to other parts of the body.

 • surgery to remove the part of the throat affected by cancer and some of the lymph nodes in your neck, followed by radiotherapy or chemoradiotherapy